Python-Sargent/Wyrda/README.md

 It does not have any parameters and instead returns your energy stats in this format:

 `ENERGY / MAX_ENERGY : RECHARGE_RATE`

+### Crafting

+Currently, the crafting of items is fairly limited.
+The only craftable item is the Empty Spell Book (`wyrda:empty_spell_book`) and is craftable like this:

+P = paper
+B = book
+S = steel ingot
+G = gold ingot

+    G S G
+    P B P
+    G S G